✨ Wingman Chat

 For best results, ask specific questions and include function, variable, or subsystem names from your EHANDBOOK container.

-Example questions
+Example queries

 • What is the FlexECU software about?